Welcome to Bundaberg CANEGROWERS

 If you are interested in participating in a Six Easy Steps workshop, please contact the office on 4151 2555.

 CANEGROWERS Insurance Scheme - owned by growers, working for growers, was commenced in 2012 to look after growers’ insurance needs.
 Wide Bay Authorised Representative Ray Goodwin has extensive experience in looking after the insurance needs of the rural sector and has assisted many growers to ensure that their insurance cover is tailored to their requirements.

 Ray provides a personalised on-farm service to growers, primarily servicing CGU’s Canepol insurance policies.
 He also has access to a broad range of other insurance products and alternative underwriters so that appropriate insurance cover can be obtained for all aspects of a clients businesses at the best price.

 To contact Ray to discuss your insurance needs call 4151 2555 or on mobile on 0418 891 783.

 Bundaberg CANEGROWERS Ltd

-Our Goals are to provide an effective and efficient service through a focus on members' key concerns within a changing environment.
-To maximise member and industry proceeds by marketing current and future sugar production through a structure that is transparent and accountable to the industry.
+Our Goals are to provide an effective and efficient service through a focus on growers' key concerns within a changing environment.
+To maximise grower and industry proceeds by marketing current and future sugar production through a structure that is transparent and accountable to the industry.
 To ensure that industry growth is managed and market driven within a sustainable sugar industry.
 To ensure environmentally and financially sustainable production through managing and coordinating inputs and resources.